-As a leading service provider in the utilities and energy markets, Lloyd’s Register Energy offers asset management services to help companies meet and certify to ISO 55001 and API RP 1173.
-Since 2004, Lloyd’s Register has certified many electrical, gas, and water power generation companies around the world to these standards.
+As a leading service provider in the utilities and energy markets, our offers asset management services to help companies meet and certify to ISO 55001 and API RP 1173.
+Since 2004, we have certified many electrical, gas, and water power generation companies around the world to these standards.

 PG&E operates and maintains more than 6,750 miles of transmission pipelines and more than 40,000 miles of distribution pipeline.
 PG&E covers nearly half of California in its service area and is considered the second largest utility in the United States.

 “These recognitions are proof of our commitment to continually improve our safety culture and enhance our asset management program.
 I’m proud of the resolve of our Gas Operations team to become the gas company our customers want and deserve - the safest, most reliable gas company in the country.
 This is another superb recognition and validation that we continue doing the right work in the right way and we are determined to make even more strides towards world-class safety performance,” says PG&E president Nick Stavropoulos.

 About ISO 55001: 2014 and PAS 55-1: 2008